jjshanks/add-pod-label/METRICS.md

 ## Example Grafana Dashboard

-A Grafana dashboard JSON model is available in the `dashboards` directory that includes:
+The Grafana dashboard JSON can be found in [dashboards/pod-label-webhook.json](dashboards/pod-label-webhook.json).

-- Request rate and error rate panels
-- Latency distribution graphs
-- Health status indicators
-- Top endpoints by request volume
-- Error rate breakdown by status code
+1. Request Rate gauge
+2. Request Duration (P95) time series
+3. Readiness Status indicator
+4. Error Rate by Path time series

 ## Metric Retention and Storage

 Consider the following when planning metric retention:

-1. The `request_duration_seconds` histogram has default buckets which may need tuning based on your latency profile
+1. The `request_duration_seconds` histogram has custom buckets optimized for webhook latencies
 2. Counter metrics are relatively low cardinality and safe for long-term storage
 3. Health metrics are point-in-time and can be downsampled aggressively